 Remember, the sooner that stain is gone, the lesser time the carpet’s fibers or your floors will have to absorb it.
 Because if it sets in, it will make your house smell like dog pee.

-After you’re done with the carpets and floors, reach for the other sources that could be allowing the odor to spread and remain.
+After you’ve cleaned the carpets and floors, find the other sources that could be allowing the odor to spread and remain.

 Unclog those Air Filters & Let in Fresh Air with Purifiers